Sir Andrew Davis & Julia Hagen

 Sir Andrew Davis - Conductor

-He currently records exclusively for Chandos Records.
-In 1992, Maestro Davis was made a Commander of the British Empire, and in 1999, he was designated a Knight Bachelor in the New Year Honours List.
+In 1992, Maestro Davis was created a Commander of the British Empire, and in 1999 he was designated a Knight Bachelor in the New Year Honours List.
+He was awarded an honorary doctorate by Knox College in Galesburg, Illinois.

 Julia Hagen